worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0004-01-01-code-smells.md

 ## Coverage

-+ Covering this code is not in scope
++ Proper refactoring shouldn’t break code, but…
++ Important to ensure we haven’t broken anything
-+ We’ve covered the code with single exhaustive test
++ Good news—we’ve covered the code with single exhaustive test
-+ Test is interesting, but not part of today’s learning
++ Test uses ‘Golden Master’ technique
+    + Checks the output of 10k predictable runs of the game
+    + Similar to [Visual Regression Testing](https://www.softwaretestinghelp.com/visual-validation-testing/) techniques you may use back at the office
-+ If tests help you, feel free to add them
++ But… if more tests help you, feel free to add them

 ---